SnowMaps

 .DAY ONE...Today and Tonight

-of elevated to critical fire weather conditions across the plains.
+Elevated to critical fire weather conditions are expected to

 .SPOTTER INFORMATION STATEMENT...